Skilled Trade Sectors

 Apprenticeship Pathway: This will be a good option if you do not have a lot of experience in the trade.
 Once you complete the apprenticeship, you will be able to challenge the Certification of Qualification Exam to become fully certified.
 To get more information about the apprenticeship pathway, contact your employment consultant.

 Trade Equivalency Assessment (TEA): This will be a good option if you have significant experience in the trade.
-Your experience will be assessed by the Ontario Collage of Trades.
-If you meet the requirments, you will be able to challenge the Certification of Qualification Exam right away.
-For more information about the TEA pathway contact your employment consultant
+Your experience will be assessed by Skilled Trades Ontario.
+If you meet the requirements, you will be able to challenge the Certification of Qualification Exam right away.

 Why is this information relevant for newcomers to Ontario?